angband/angband/docs/hacking/compiling.rst

 Note that compiling with this tools will require installing additional dependancies: libubsan libasan (names of the packages might be different in your distribution).

-There is probably a way to get these tools to work on Windows and Mac OS.
+There is probably a way to get these tools to work on Windows.
 If you know how, please add the information to this file.

 Windows
 -------